The Protection of Minors Compliance Process

 Screening

-Screening is at the discretion of the Tier I individual with primary responsibility for the program.
+Screening is at the discretion of the Tier I Individual with primary responsibility for the Program.

 Annual training

-Annual training is at the discretion of the Tier I individual with primary responsibility for the program.
+Annual training is at the discretion of the Tier I Individual with primary responsibility for the Program.

 Monitoring and supervision

-Tier III individuals are under the direct supervision of Tier I or II individuals at all times.
+Tier III Individuals are under the direct supervision of Tier I or II Individuals at all times.